 - Only 0.8g net carbs per tree.
 Makes 16

-Well I hope you like this simple mousse cup.
+Well I hope you like these simple Christmas tree mousse cups.
 Please check out my friends wonderful recipes above and I think you will be set for the holidays!

 Chocolate Christmas Tree Mousse Cups (4 ingredients)